jjungo/tl-sms/README.md

 # tl-sms
-Get simply your bus/underground tickets easily in Lausanne.
+Get simply your bus/underground tickets in Lausanne.